mellson/habitcontrol/README.md

 ## A brief intro to Svelte, XState and Tailwind

-The `start` branch contains the starter template for building an app using Svelte, XState and Tailwind.
+The `master` branch contains the starter template for building an app using Svelte, XState and Tailwind.

 ## Resources